MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 *Synapse Studio* is a web-based portal in which you can manage and work with the resources in your Azure Synapse Analytics workspace.

-1. When the setup script has finished running, in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, an Apache Spark pool, a Data Explorer pool, and a Dedicated SQL pool.
+1. When the setup script has finished running, in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and notice that this resource group contains your Synapse workspace, a Storage account for your data lake, an Apache Spark pool, and a Dedicated SQL pool.
 2. Select your Synapse workspace, and in its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.
 3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio that you'll use to manage resources and perform data analytics tasks, as shown here: